Subscribe via Email

 Top Rated Posts

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: Jim Groom

-As Phil mentioned, he and I were both lucky to attend the MOOC Research Initiative conference, which was a real tour de force.
-Jim Groom observed that even the famously curmudgeonly Stephen Downes appeared to be enjoying himself, and I would make … Continue reading
+By Michael FeldsteinMore Posts (1021) As Phil mentioned, he and I were both lucky to attend the MOOC Research Initiative conference, which was a real tour de force.
+Jim Groom observed that even the famously curmudgeonly Stephen Downes appeared to be enjoying … Continue reading

-Based on Jon Udell’s excellent post, I spent the weekend getting reacquainted with work of Eric von Hippel, the researcher who pioneered the study of user-driven innovation.
-What’s interesting about von Hippel is that his research hits on the common themes of … Continue reading
+By Mike CaulfieldMore Posts (3) Based on Jon Udell’s excellent post, I spent the weekend getting reacquainted with work of Eric von Hippel, the researcher who pioneered the study of user-driven innovation.
+What’s interesting about von Hippel is that his research hits … Continue reading

-Friday evening, I wrote in a blog post: If you are a large for-profit education company—say, an LMS vendor or a textbook company—give $5,000 to the DS106 Kickstarter project.
-At that level of contribution, in addition to all the benefits of … Continue reading
+By Michael FeldsteinMore Posts (1021) Friday evening, I wrote in a blog post: If you are a large for-profit education company—say, an LMS vendor or a textbook company—give $5,000 to the DS106 Kickstarter project.
+At that level of contribution, in addition … Continue reading